The Visitor Center and indoor restrooms remain closed until further notice.

 Click here to change this text

-Our non-releasable birds of prey include a bald eagle, screech owls, hawks, and more.
+Our non-releasable birds of prey include great horned owls, red-tailed hawks, and more.

 Our animal ambassadors are non-releasable animals that serve to teach the public about our local wildlife.
 They include opossums, snakes, turtles, and more!